AstFey/QuantumProject/README.md

 # QuantumProject

 ## Caylay Path
-The implementation of the algorithm 'Quantum Supremacy and random circuits'.
+The implementation of the algorithm in 'Quantum Supremacy and random circuits'.

 Main program is in simulation.py.